MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 - HDAudio miniport function drivers that are enumerated by the inbox HDAudio bus driver hdaudbus.sys don't need to register the HDAudio interrupts, as this is already done by hdaudbus.sys.
 However, if the miniport driver creates its own threads, then it needs to register them.
 - Drivers that link with Portcls only for registering streaming resources must update their INFs to include wdmaudio.inf and copy portcls.sys (and dependent files).
 A new INF copy section is defined in wdmaudio.inf to only copy those files.
-- Audio drivers that only run in Windows 10 can hard-link to:
+- Audio drivers that only run in Windows 10 and later can hard-link to:
   - **[PcAddStreamResource](/windows-hardware/drivers/ddi/portcls/nf-portcls-pcaddstreamresource)**
   - **[PcRemoveStreamResource](/windows-hardware/drivers/ddi/portcls/nf-portcls-pcremovestreamresource)**
 - Audio drivers that must run on a down-level OS can use the following interface (the miniport can call QueryInterface for the IID_IPortClsStreamResourceManager interface and register its resources only when PortCls supports the interface).